 - Stop doing work with sharp instruments or tools when you are sleepy.

-- If you have a dog, make sure they are trained so they don’t pull you off of your feet.
+- If you have a dog, be sure they are trained well so they don’t pull you and cause a fall.

 - Be careful and focus while walking on uneven, icy, or wet surfaces.